shubhamverma8991/reduxtoolkit_react/README.md

-# This Project Contains the React Toolkit , Thunk and Builder Tips
+# This Project Contains the React Toolkit , Thunk and Builder Code

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).